aalind0/RL-Game-Bot/README.md

 This bot is an example of a type of [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) called [Q learning](https://en.wikipedia.org/wiki/Q-learning).

 	● Rules: The agent (yellow box) has to reach one of the goals to end the game (green or red cell).
+The black cells are the obstacles and the gray cells are hills.
 	● Rewards: Each step gives a negative reward of -0.04.
 The red cell gives a negative reward of -1.
 The green one gives a positive reward of +1.
 	● States: Each cell is a state the agent can be.
 	● Actions: There are only 4 actions.
 Up, Down, Right, Left.